AlexandriaDAO/core/src/perpetua/perpetua.md

 ```

+- Appears-in feature for NFTs?!

 - Probably next step is to make the display with the leading NFTs, and the hover with what's inside.
+  - This turned out to be near impossible, so we're going to try another way.
+  -

 - We're going to need to be able to add an item in a certain spot.
 Not just the top/bottom.
 - Adding markdown items is not optimistic.
 - The nsfw test blocks the mint button but not the bookmark button while the nsfw mode is off.